 Bob is the most brilliant songwriter alive, and his hit song, a 30-second piece that brings listeners to near-orgasm, is everywhere, but there are problems: his lead guitarist and bassist won’t end their destructive on-again, off-again relationship, sure, but even more pressing than that, or Bob’s addiction to dust (the substance itself, not a drug by another name) is that Bob is a robot, and “robot rock” is considered the most dangerous substance of all.

-On December 11, 2001, two months after the attacks, three men wait at 8th Street for a subway train, and with the help of an interloper—a homeless kid named Wonderboy who has the ability to read minds—they one by one all go insane.
+On December 11, 2001, two months after the attacks, three men wait at 8th Street for a subway train / With the help of an interloper (a homeless kid named Wonderboy who has the ability to read minds) they all go insane.
 An absurdist tragicomedy beyond politics.